litanli/mlflow-deco/README.md

 MLflow is an experiment tracking, model registry and serving tool under the Apache License 2.0 https://mlflow.org/docs/latest/what-is-mlflow.html.
 While other MLOps tools like Weights & Biases offer more features, MLflow is free for commercial use.

 # Definitions
-Backend store - the location where MLflow logs params, metrics and tags of a run.<br>
+Tracking uri: URI of the backend store where MLflow logs params, metrics and tags of a run.<br>
-Artifact store - the location where MLflow logs artifacts (files and directories).<br>
+Artifact uri: URI of the artifact store where MLflow logs artifacts (files and directories).
-Tracking uri - the URI of the backend store.<br>
-Artifact uri - the URI of the artifact store.
 By default, MLflow logs artifacts to the <experiment_id>/<run_id>/artifacts directory under the tracking uri.<br>
 Experiments are created under the tracking uri, and runs are created under an experiment.<br>

 # Why this decorator?